kinelite/Flux-insert-character/README.md

 - Flux1-fill-dev
 - Flux1-redux-dev
 - InsightFace (inswapper_128) and ReActor.
-- SDXL Jugglenaut XL (for V4.
-Can use other models, but I find SDXL very efficient.)
+- SDXL Jugglenaut XL (Only for V4)

 How to Use
 1. Import the workflow to ComfyUI